declanmclghln/Hextech-Automatic-Page-Turner/README.md

 # Hextech-Automatic-Page-Turner
 Powered by the Hextech muscle board, the automatic page turner is used to flip sheet music on a music stand avoiding the need of a page flipper and preventing a muscian from stopping during a song.

+# MQTT Server
+The HexTech muscle board receives input through an MQTT Server.
+An MQTT client, the HexTech board, establishes a connection with the MQTT broker.
+When the MQTT broker receives a message, it forwards it to subscribers (the HexTech board).

+The software, programmed in Python, can publish messages to the MQTT broker.

 # Assembly
 Pictures, materials, and explanations of  assembly are provided in the file.
 [Automatic Page Turner PDF](./Automatic%20Page%20Turner.pdf)